Project

 Actions #11

-Updated by zephiris about 13 years ago
+Updated by zephiris over 13 years ago

 Less than fun week.
 I was hoping to try and get more testing in on the linux version, ran into unrelated system problems.
 The Windows version started misbehaving; entirely unrelated to tinkering or this.